 - Signs with text on them are laggier than empty signs, so consider if you need to write that sign.
 Also, be sure to not write anything on signs used for technical reasons, like to hold back lava or water.

 - Item frames also are a small contributor to lag, but can add up, so please do not use a lot of them for no reason.

 - Brewing Stands cause more lag than you might think, so please do not have more placed than you need.

 - Item Entities.
 Please pick up item entities when mining, even if you don’t actually want them.
-You can dispose of them by throwing them in lava, on a cactus, or putting them in the black market at spawn for other players.
+You can dispose of them by throwing them in lava or on a cactus.
 But leaving mass amounts of items to despawn puts an unnecessary strain on the server.